paritytech/substrate/frame/benchmarking/README.md

 logic, and thus make informed decisions without actually spending any significant resources at runtime.

+Note that we assume that all extrinsics are assumed to be of linear complexity, which is why we are able to always fit them to a linear model.
+Quadratic or higher complexity functions are, in general, considered to be dangerous to the runtime as the weight of these functions may explode as the runtime state or input becomes too complex.

 The benchmarking framework comes with the following tools:

 * [A set of macros](./src/lib.rs) (`benchmarks!`, `add_benchmark!`, etc...) to make it easy to